How golf club employee experience impacts CX?

 Nowadays, more and more studies (e.g. Temkin Group, Gallup) are confirming the correlation between employee experience and success in customer experience and business performance.

 Losing talent can be costly.
-Positive experiences and high engagement can minimalize talent loss.
+Positive experiences and high engagement can minimize talent loss.

-The research of IBM Smarter Workforce Institute and Globoforce’s WorkHuman Research Institute found that employee experience and engagement go hand in hand to reflect employees’ states at work.
+The research of the IBM Smarter Workforce Institute and Globoforce’s WorkHuman Research Institute found that employee experience and engagement are closely linked, reflecting employees’ states at work.

 The successful employee experience innovation is affecting at least three areas of a golf club’s operations:

-Yes, if a golf club is known as a super employer it will attract much more applications.
-Our existing employees will more likely to recommend our golf clubs where it is great to work.
+Yes, if a golf club is known as a super employer, it will attract many more applications.
+Our existing employees will be more likely to recommend our golf clubs where it is excellent to work.

-The questions is how to select the best possible candidates?
+The question is how to select the best possible candidates?

 Hospitality Quotient

-I agreed with him, but since then I was looking for a more sophisticated solution how to select the best candidates.
+I agreed with him, but since then, I have been looking for a more sophisticated solution for selecting the best candidates.

 Danny Meyer is a world-renowned restaurateur.